Single-chain Apps

 Suppose you’re building a DEX on Rari (an L3 integrated with Espresso).

-- Without Espresso: A user swaps tokens, but your frontend can only show “pending” until the rollup batch is posted and eventually finalized on Ethereum.
+**- Without Espresso:** A user swaps tokens, but your frontend can only show “pending” until the rollup batch is posted and eventually finalized on Arbitrum.
 This could take minutes to hours.

 **- With Espresso:** The user submits the swap, Espresso confirms it within seconds, and your frontend shows the updated balances immediately by querying a Caff Node.

-Later, Ethereum finality and settlement guarantees long-term security, but the user never notices the delay.
+Later, Arbitrum finality and settlement guarantees long-term security, but the user never notices the delay.